-If you already worked in a project where the data access solution wore SQL commands, instead of some ORM solution, you probably saw some SQL commands inserted directly inside the C# code.
-I worked in projects with that approach too, but I saw a great problem with that: We were treating a complete language (SQL) as just a string inside our C# code.
-No intellisense, code completation, syntax validation, format, etc.
+If you already worked on a project where the data access solution has used SQL commands, instead of some ORM solution, you probably saw some SQL commands inserted directly inside the C# code.
+I worked on projects with that approach too, but I saw a great problem with that: We were treating a complete language (SQL) as just a string inside our C# code.
+No IntelliSense, code completion, syntax validation, format, etc. If

-Sometime ago, with that problem in mind, I created a small library to help us to use SQL commands in our project at that time.
-As we were using Dapper as our facilitator to access the SQL Server database, we needed write SQL commands as our daily base activities.
+Some time ago, with that problem in mind, I created a small library to help us to use SQL commands in our project at that time.
+As we were using Dapper as our facilitator to access the SQL Server database, we needed to write SQL commands as our daily base activities.

 - Install the SqlAsFile on your Data project (where your .sql files will be created) using the Nuget package or using the source code from GitHub: https://github.com/giacomelli/sqlasfile.